-Baseball – This year the minimum rose from around $340 to $380k.
+The minimum salary in 2015 was $507,500.
 The owners have the ability to set the player’s salary for the first 3 years, then the player is eligible for arbitration where each side submits a salary proposal.
 If they do not agree, a 3rd party hears arguments then decides.
 It’s an ugly process that no one likes.
-After 6 years, the player is eligible for free agency.
-When free agency hits, anything can happen – from $600k role players to the $25 million that A-Rod earns every year.
-(A-Rod has actually earned more in a season than an entire MLB team’s 25 man roster!!!)
+After 6 years of service credit, the player is eligible for free agency.
+When free agency hits, anything can happen – from $600k role players to the $30 million annual contracts.
+The average MLB salary in 2015 was $3,386,212.

 What you don’t see alongside the minimum salaries is how much else these players earn.
 Every travel day is a day of per diem for the player.
 Their hotels, transportation, etc. are paid for and there is always food in the locker room.
 So for most pro athletes, this equals fun money or gambling money.
 It is usually paid out in cash at the beginning of the road trip.

 Besides per diem, there are endorsements.
 Even Joe Benchwarmer?
 Yes, even Joe Benchwarmer.
 In high school we had a veteran MLB relief pitcher who worked out with us in the off-season.
 To respect his privacy, I won’t mention his name, but only a die-hard baseball fan would know who he is.
 His endorsements?
 Nike gave him a catalog and a special number.
 All he had to do is call in and place his order.
 He also got a $5,000 check annually.
 That’s just to have Nike on an MLB field during game time.
 He also got plenty of free gear from other companies such as Rawlings and Louisville Slugger.